ally2211/atlas-web_back_end/python_variable_annotations/README.md

     - a, an integer with a value of 1
     - pi, a float with a value of 3.14
     - i_understand_annotations, a boolean with a value of True
-    - school, a string with a value of “Holberton”
+    - school, a string with a value of “Holberton"
+- Task 5:  Write a type-annotated function sum_list which takes a list input_list of floats as argument and returns their sum as a float.